'Our tamariki are missing out': Why Bay of Plenty educators are taking strike action on Thursday

-After 19 years working as a teacher, Vanessa Miller still loves her job, but says it is only becoming harder to give the students the “help they need”.
+After 19 years working as a teacher, Vanessa Millar still loves her job, but says it is only becoming harder to give the students the “help they need”.

 “We have such [large] class sizes and we have so many students with needs, and we need more time, we need more resourcing to be able to achieve the help they need.
 It’s just unfair that we’re having to wait so long to help our kids because ultimately, that’s why we’re here,” the Matua Primary School teacher says.